Sprague High School: Choir

-Choir director Russ Christensen was named the 2006-2007 Oregon Music Educator of the year.
+Choir director Russ Christensen was named the Oregon Music Educator of the year for 2007.
 The choir placed or tied for first in OSAA state choir championships in 1998, 2003, 2004, 2005, 2006, 2007, 2009, 2012, and 2017.
 The choir is now directed by Dr. Robert David Brown.

 Bands

 Sprague High School Marching Band and Color Guard won the Oregon state championship in 1984, 1985, and 1986.
 They won the Kelso Highlander Marching band competition in 1983.
 The marching band competed in the California state championships in San Jose in 1984, coming in second place by only 3/4 of a point.
 They also took first place at the Bands of America regional championship in Moscow, Idaho in 1985.
 The color guard, named the Starlighters Winterguard, won the Western Dream Pageant Scholastic division with the highest score up to that point in 1986, having an undefeated season.
 In 2017, under the direction of Dr. Richard Greenwood, the band won the 6A OSAA state championship for the first time since 2012.